 It is just a phaseSays everybody when a child is acting up!

-Is it true though it is likely to be a phase that your toddler is going through, and riding it out might just be the only way you are going to get through it.
+Is it true, though?
+It is likely to be a phase that your toddler is going through, and riding it out might be the only way you will get through it?

 I know, it is easier said than done.